 Goat leather is naturally water-resistant due to vegetable tanning.
 Its smooth texture, fantastic durability, great flexibility, and lighter weight make it remarkably suitable for making bags.

 - Are the goat leather products waterproof?

 Goat leather is naturally water-resistant.
 But like every other leather, goat hide also goes through tanning with vegetable tannins.
 Hence, it further enhances its waterproof quality.

 - My goat leather product smells; can I stop this smell?

 Perfectly tanned leather won't smell bad.
 Therefore, you must ensure that you buy goat leather products from excellent brands like Mahetri.
 However, you may encounter a smell from an unused goat leather product.
 To remove that smell, apply baking soda to the bag and keep it in a plastic bag for two days.
 The smell will go away.
-But if you still don't get rid of it, don't worry!
+But if you still can't get rid of it, don't worry!
 The smell will go away with repeated use in a few days.

-- How to identify goat leather?
+- How do I identify goat leather?

 Goat leather is soft, thin, and more flexible than cow leather because of the presence of lanolin.
 Goatskin isn't as rugged as buffalo leather.
 Goatskin has a pebble-like, grainy texture on its surface, giving it a distinct identity.
 Therefore, one can quickly identify goat leather products from the rest.

 - How do I prevent goat leather from drying up?

 After using your goat leather product, you will find that the surface is getting dry with time.
 Leather conditioning creams are available in leather care stores.
 Apply the cream, let it stay for a while, and then rub it with a clean, lint-free cloth.